MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

 ### Failed to locate the package

-"Developer Mode package couldn’t be located in Windows Update.
+**Developer Mode** package couldn’t be located in Windows Update.
 Error Code 0x80004005 Learn more"

 This error may occur due to a network connectivity problem, Enterprise settings, or the package may be missing.